No matter how technical that may sound to you, we at Moqod treat the choice of the platform as a business question.

 Based on these, the cross-platform app would work well when you are able to get fast feedback from fewer users.
 Especially, when your customer development process is personalized and involves eye-to-eye interviews.
 In this case, users would not complain about the performance too much.

 This sounds like a B2B market, right?
-In most cases, B2B users are less perceptive to outages, as long as the tool helps them to solve the task.
+Unfortunately, in most cases, B2B users are less perceptive to outages, as long as the tool helps them to solve the task.

 Obviously, it’s not a good idea to use a multi-platform app with massive consumer cohorts.
 When the outage occurs, they will not get back and you will never know was it a good or bad business idea.